Design Director Jobs in USA with Visa Sponsorship

 What visa options exist for Design Directors beyond the H-1B?

 Design Directors with significant recognition, awards, or industry influence may qualify for the O-1A extraordinary ability visa, which has no lottery or annual cap.
 Those employed by multinational companies may pursue the L-1A as a manager or executive.
-Australians with a qualifying job offer can apply for the E-3, which also bypasses the H-1B lottery.
-Canadians and Mexicans may qualify under TN status, though Design Director is not a listed TN occupation and this path is rarely viable.
+Australians with a qualifying job offer can apply for the E-3 visa, which also bypasses the H-1B lottery.
+Canadians and Mexicans may qualify under TN visa status, though Design Director is not a listed TN occupation and this path is rarely viable.

 How likely is H-1B approval for a Design Director?